- Good value

 Similar to most other types of rowers, the magnetic variety still utilizes a flywheel.
 However, instead of it pulling air in, to create a naturally occurring resistance, it is located in a completely sealed casing, where the sets of magnets each create resistance in their pairs that the flywheel has to work against.

-Most newer models (such as the Hydrow) will have the resistance controlled on a touch screen, but it is also sometimes done with a button or in this case a dial.
+Most newer models (such as the Hydrow) will have the resistance controlled on a touch screen, but it is sometimes done with a button or a dial.
 The magnets provide greater resistance the closer they are together, so simply adjusting the distance between them will determine how hard of a workout you can achieve.

 This gives you much more specificity in your workouts and makes it easier to compare one session with another.